TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/SpecialPages/Index.rst

 A shortcut can be used to create a page that is empty but works - for example - as a parent page of other pages.
-Imagine you are selling a product and have a navigation like this on you website:
+Imagine you are selling a product and have a navigation like this on your website:

 - About us